bitmovin/bitmovin-player-react-native/example/README.md

 yarn bootstrap # Install all dependencies
 ```

-## Configure your license key
+## Configuring your license key

-Before running the app, make sure to setup your Bitmovin's license key in the native metadata file of each platform:
+Before running the app, make sure to set up your Bitmovin's license key in the native metadata file of each platform:

 **iOS**